pantheon-systems/documentation/source/_docs/migrate.md

 <div class="alert alert-info" role="alert">
 <h4>Reminder</h4>Importing automatically upgrades to the latest version of core.
 It's a best practice to keep core up-to-date to benefit from security and bug fixes, but if you use a site or distribution that relies on an outdated version of core, you may experience incompatibilities.
 If you experience issues, see the troubleshooting documentation for your <a href="https://codex.wordpress.org/Updating_WordPress#Troubleshooting">WordPress</a> or <a href="https://www.drupal.org/troubleshooting"> Drupal</a> upstream.</div>

-The importer accepts either single file site archives or separate archives of the code, database, and files.
+The importer accepts single file site archives.
 It accepts file uploads up to 100MB, and can download publicly-accessible archives up to 500MB.
 Acceptable file types include `.tar`, `.zip`, `.gzip`, and `.sql`.

-File size limits are per archive.
-Providing three files instead of one effectively increases the entire site import size limit to 1.5GB (500MB code, 500MB database, 500MB files).

 **Manual Site Import**